Lateral consonant

-When pronouncing the labiodental fricatives [f] and [v], the lip blocks the airflow in the centre of the vocal tract, so the airstream proceeds along the sides instead.
+When pronouncing the labiodental fricatives [f] and [v], the lip blocks the airflow in the center of the vocal tract, so the airstream proceeds along the sides instead.
 Nevertheless, they are not considered lateral consonants because the airflow never goes over the side of the tongue.
 No known language makes a distinction between lateral and non-lateral labiodentals.
 Plosives are never lateral, but they may have lateral release.
-Nasals are never lateral either, but some languages have lateral nasal clicks.
+Nasals are almost never lateral either, but reported in Nzema, and some languages have lateral nasal clicks.
 For consonants articulated in the throat (laryngeals), the lateral distinction is not made by any language, although pharyngeal and epiglottal laterals are reportedly possible.

 Examples

 English has one lateral phoneme: the lateral approximant /l/, which in many accents has two allophones.
-One, found before vowels as in lady or fly, is called clear l, pronounced as the alveolar lateral approximant [l] with a "neutral" position of the body of the tongue.
+One, found before vowels (and /j/) as in lady or fly (or value), is called clear l, pronounced as the alveolar lateral approximant [l] with a "neutral" position of the body of the tongue.
 The other variant, so-called dark l, found before consonants or word-finally, as in bold or tell, is pronounced as the velarized alveolar lateral approximant [ɫ] with the tongue assuming a spoon-like shape with its back part raised, which gives the sound a [w]- or [ʟ]-like resonance.
 In some languages, like Albanian, those two sounds are different phonemes.
+Malsia e Madhe Gheg Albanian and Salamina Arvanitika even have the three-way distinction of laterals /l/, /ʎ/ and /ɫ/.
 East Slavic languages contrast [ɫ] and [lʲ] but do not have [l].

 In many British accents (e.g. Cockney), dark [ɫ] may undergo vocalization through the reduction and loss of contact between the tip of the tongue and the alveolar ridge, becoming a rounded back vowel or glide.
 This process turns tell into [tɛɰ], as must have happened with talk [tɔːk] or walk [wɔːk] at some stage.
 A similar process happened during the development of many other languages, including Brazilian Portuguese, Old French, and Polish, in all three of these resulting in voiced velar approximant [ɰ] or voiced labio-velar approximant [w], whence Modern French sauce as compared with Spanish salsa, or Polish Wisła (pronounced [viswa]) as compared with English Vistula.

 In central and Venice dialects of Venetian, intervocalic /l/ has turned into a semivocalic [e̯], so that the written word ła bała is pronounced [abae̯a].
 The orthography uses the letter ł to represent this phoneme (it specifically represents not the [e̯] sound but the phoneme that is, in some dialects, [e̯] and, in others, [l]).